TheDaemoness/IceAndShadow3/src/main/scala/README.md

 these restrictions should be enforced using package-level access.

-This restriction is the cause for a lot of added complexity in IaS3's codebase, however it's also necessary to avoid breakage (which as any seasoned modder will tell you happens BIGTIME between Minecraft versions) spreading uncontrollably to the rest of IaS3's codebase.
+This restriction is the cause for a lot of added complexity in IaS3's codebase, however it's also necessary to avoid breakage
+(which as any seasoned modder will tell you happens BIGTIME between Minecraft versions) spreading uncontrollably to the rest of IaS3's codebase.

 Exceptions are on a package-by-package basis.
-Subpackages of `mod.iceandshadow3` where you will definitely NOT find such exceptions are `basics`, `util`, and `world`.
+Subpackages of `mod.iceandshadow3` where you will definitely NOT find such exceptions are `basics`, `util`, and `multiverse`.

 ## Type Name Prefixes
 Two or more adjacent capital letters at the start of a class/file name are indicative of a type name prefix.